Thank you for downloading and happy manufacturing!

 What’s more, 20% of the stuff you learn about managing your raw materials inventory is used for 80% of your operations.
 And guess what?
 This 20% is the tried-and-tested fundamentals that go to the heart of inventory management.
 Get your foundation right, and the rest will follow.
 Most disciplines have a core set of principles to learn that will put you at the top of the game if you take the time to master them.

 Are you spending too long on stocktaking, only to find mistakes still happen?

-Maybe using the perpetual inventory workflow could be a better solution for your inventory management.
-Calculate how much you pay to keep each square foot of stock each month.
+The perpetual inventory workflow could be a better solution for your inventory management.
+Calculate how much you pay to keep each square foot of stock monthly.
 You could adopt principles of just-in-time (JIT) manufacturing.

 We recommend you don’t go for 100% JIT at this stage.

-Find out what raw material stock you have lying around the longest and ask yourself — why does this need to be here?
-By keeping less stock, your inventory turnover ratio (IRT) should be increased.
+Find out what raw material stock you have lying around the longest and ask yourself, “Why does this need to be here?”
+Your inventory turnover ratio (IRT) should be increased by keeping less stock.
 There’s no need to keep raw materials hanging around for months on end.

-If your IRT is low, you could be losing a good deal of money each month on carrying costs.
+If your IRT is low, you could lose a good deal of money each month on carrying costs.

 Are your costs overtaking your income?